petterek/Blitz.Msg/readme.md

 It creates the infrastructure for reciving messages from RabbitMq.
 Also handles faild messages..

+Look in the Demo folder to se the usage as well

 # Prerequisites

 * The Exchange must be manually declared on rabbit instance for the Rabbit adapter to work